 Eventually, you move on and find a new taco spot in your adopted city.
 You start to receive their text messages instead.
 The final step is when, with a heavy heart, you cement the breakup and respond “STOP”.

 This little anecdote encapsulates more than just the existential struggle for great tacos.
 It also reminds us that physical location matters and that ensuring your advertising is location-based is essential to its effectiveness.
 (Location is doubly important if you have multiple stores as you’ll see below.)

-Or, you can run location-based SMS promotions, sending texts to people based upon where they live.
-Of all the three options, it’s clear that the latter offers you the most flexibility and your customers the best experience.
+Or, you can run location-based SMS promotions, sending SMS messages to people’s mobile devices based upon where they live.
+Of all the three options, it’s clear that location targeting offers you the most flexibility and your customers the best experience.

 So, how do you go about setting this up?